 5. Act with empathy.

 The victims of impatience are often other people.
 Because of this, empathy is one of the most important qualities leaders need when guiding and taking care of their team members.
 In essence, empathy is the ability to see from another person’s perspective and understand the way they feel.
-Being empathic can “resolve conflicts, build more productive teams, and improve our relationships with co-workers, clients, and customers,” writes the Mind Tools’ content team.
+Being empathic can “resolve conflicts, build more productive teams, and improve our relationships with co-workers, clients, and customers,” writes Mind Tools.

 The great news about empathy is that it’s a quality a person can intentionally develop and increase.
 Spending time getting to know team members’ thoughts, concerns and ideas is one way of doing so.
 Finding areas of commonality, but actively listening to people’s varying viewpoints helps expand your worldview.
 Listening with empathy causes you to think twice before reacting to another person out of impatience.